TABLE OF CONTENTS

 This collection was arranged and described according to minimal-processing standards.
 Funding, in part, for the arrangement and description of this collection was provided by the National Historical Publications and Records Commission.

-The following terms have been used to index the description of this collection in the American Jewish Archives's online catalog.
+The following terms have been used to index the description of this collection in the AJA Online Catalog.

 Persons and Families

 Union of American Hebrew Congregations